Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_slides.md

     - That means no direct interaction with containers, images etc.
 - Docker registries
     - Registries that manage Docker images to be used

 ---

-## Building Blocks 2/2

-- Docker objects
-    - **Images**
-        - Read-only template for creating a container
-        - An image can be based on another image
-    - **Containers**
-        - Runnable instance of an image

----